Anomaly cascade in (2+1)D fermionic topological phases: Symmetries in fermionic topological phases

-and a cocycle $\omega_2 \in Z^2(G_b,\Z_2)$.
 Physically, we can write a set of operators $R_{\bf g}$ for ${\bf g} \in G_b$ which implement the action of $G_b$ on the microscopic Hilbert space.
 Since the symmetry group on the full fermionic Hilbert space is actually $G_f$, these operators multiply projectively,